lanterndata/docs/06-lantern-cli/02-embeddings.md

 - [ONNX Runtime](/docs/lantern-cli/install)
 - Running Postgres database

-## Get Available Models
+## Available Models

+The following models are available in the latest version of the CLI

+CONTENT_VAR_MODELS

+To see the available models in the Lantern CLI, run

 ```bash
 lantern-cli show-models
 ```

 You will see an output like this

-- `downloaded`: if the model onnx file and tokenizer are already downloaded or not (it will be automatically downloaded on the first run)
-- `type`: if visual you should provide either image url or image path as input to generate embeddings for the image data

 ```bash
 [*] [Lantern Embeddings] Available Models